deltahmed/ARA-ROBOT/README.md

 ## Environment
-- This project was created in unix environment.
+- This project was created in unix/linux environment.

 ## Installation
 1. Make sure you have installed `ncursesw`: